apostrophecms/docs/docs/cookbook/using-docker.md

 </AposCodeBlock>

-## Creating a `docker-compose.yaml` file
+### Creating a `docker-compose.yaml` file
 In this guide, we are starting by creating multiple containers and a persistent volume.
 This is so that we can provide both a MongoDB instance and a place to store uploaded assets.
 We are going to do this using [Docker Compose](https://docs.docker.com/compose/) and a `docker-compose.yml` file.
-In the next sections of the tutorial, we will look at removing the extra container and volume by taking advantage of cloud storage and database services.
+In the following sections of the tutorial, we will look at removing the extra container and volume by taking advantage of cloud storage and database services.
 Create this file at the root of your project.

 <AposCodeBlock>